hashicorp/nomad-guides/application-deployment/redis/README.md

 potentially invalid.
 ```

 All tasks were succesfully allocated by our dry-run.
-If you see errors, you might be missing the docker driver or not have enough capacity on your modes.
+If you see errors, you might be missing the docker driver or do not have enough capacity on your nodes.

 ## Step 3: Nomad run